kpose/react-native-blocks/README.md

 ## Libraries

-Let's briefly go over the benefit of each library included in this template.
+Let's briefly go over the benefit of some libraries included in this template.

 ### TypeScript